DavidDock/works-of-wes-anderson/README.md

 ### Learning

 The code used for this project was taught to me by code insitute.
-The Code Insitutes project run through 'I think therefoe i blog' helped me greatly with the concepts needed in my project.
+The Code Insitutes project run through 'I think therefor i blog' helped me greatly with the development of my project.

 ### New learning

-The use of context-processors was Learnt from https://djangocentral.com/how-to-create-custom-context-processors-in-django/
+The use of context-processors was Learnt from [djangocentral.com](https://djangocentral.com/how-to-create-custom-context-processors-in-django/)

-The use of scroll containers was learnt from <https://www.youtube.com/watch?v=3yfswsnD2sw>
+The use of scroll containers was learnt from [Kevin Powell](https://www.youtube.com/watch?v=3yfswsnD2sw)

-For highlighting active links learnt from https://valerymelou.com/blog/2020-05-04-how-to-highlight-active-links-in-your-django-website
+For highlighting active links learnt from [valerymelou.com](https://valerymelou.com/blog/2020-05-04-how-to-highlight-active-links-in-your-django-website)

-Reading the official documentaion for each libary used was useful for many elements of the website.
+Reading the official documentaion for django and cloudinary was useful for many elements of this website including having a min and max validation for the model.

-## Content and Media
+## Media

+- [Tinypng.com/](https://tinypng.com/) - Used to compress images
+- [Cloudconvert.com](https://cloudconvert.com/webp-converter) - Used to convert images to webp
+- [Favicon.io](https://favicon.io/) - Used to generate favicon
+- [Amiresponsive](https://ui.dev/amiresponsive) - Used to see site on different devices and get image for the top of this README
+- [The-Noun-Project](https://thenounproject.com/) - Used for the icons
+- [The-Poster-DB](https://theposterdb.com/) - Used for the film posters